manikyaswathi/harp/examples/01-eulers_number/README.md

   chmod 755 *
   harp pipeline_config.json
 ```
+**Before executing the harp, make sure to modify the absolute-paths in 'pipeline_config.json' file to the target application folder i.e. this example folder.**
 3. The framework performs the following operations
   a.
 Generates training data with three different configurations (scaled-down, full-scale and test-data), copies it to the pipeline/applications/<application-name>/train folder for furher processing
   b.
 It pre-porcesses the data and transforms the training data using princple component analysis, upsamples full-scale executions to match scaled-down training samples and trains and stores the regression models with different configurations